-o Fixed numbers of total Review Team members, as well as a fixed allocation among SO/ACs, without consideration of specific issues and required expertise for a given review.
+o Fixed numbers of total Review Team members, as well as a fixed allocation among SO/ACs, without consideration of specific issues and required expertise for a given review.”

-Reply: This regards para 54 in Annex 9.
+Reply: This relates to paragraph 54 in Annex 9.

-CCWG proposed that "chairs of participating SOs and ACs will select a group of up to 21 Review Team members.”
+CCWG-Accountability proposed that "chairs of participating SOs and ACs will select a group of up to 21 Review Team members.”
 The phrase is “up to 21”, so we are not actually proposing a fixed number of Review Team members.
-“Fixed” has been replaced with “limited” in para 54 below.
+“Fixed” has been replaced with “limited” in paragraph 54 below.

 We are proposing a maximum of 21 members, based on community experience with previous reviews and data provided by staff on the number of members proposed by the community.
-We proposed 21 in order to accommodate each of the 7 AC/SOs having up to 3 members.
+We proposed 21 in order to accommodate each of the 7 ACs/SOs having up to 3 members.
 We anticipate that some ACs and SOs will not offer 3 names, and have given the AC/SO chairs flexibility to give those member slots to an AC/SO that had higher interest and offered more than 3 candidates (per a comment from GNSO CSG).

-o Unlimited number of participants, in addition to the appointed Review Team members, potentially affecting the team's productivity.
+o “Unlimited number of participants, in addition to the appointed Review Team members, potentially affecting the team's productivity.”

-Reply: This regards para 54 in Annex 9, where CCWG proposed an ”open number of participants”.
-Levels of community interest and the principle of transparency argue for that meetings, calls, and email lists for cross-community working groups and Review Teams be open to the community.
+Reply: This relates to paragraph 54 in Annex 9, where CCWG-Accountability proposed an ”open number of participants”.
+Levels of community interest and the principle of transparency argue that meetings, calls, and email lists for cross-community working groups and Review Teams be open to the community.
 We note that chair(s) of the Review Team could restrict posting privileges and consensus calls to appointed members of the Review Team, and thereby manage the team’s productivity.
-CCWG proposed this to ensure that Review Teams work in a predictable method that is consistent with cross community working groups in the ICANN context.
+CCWG-Accountability proposed this to ensure that Review Teams work in a predictable method that is consistent with cross community working groups in the ICANN context.

-o Exact trigger points for the commencement of reviews without taking into account the Community bandwidth, or the state of pending implementation activities.
+o “Exact trigger points for the commencement of reviews without taking into account the Community bandwidth, or the state of pending implementation activities.”

-Reply: This regards a paragraph on each of the 4 AoC reviews “shall be convened no less frequently than every five years, measured from the date the previous review was convened.”
-CCWG took into account community bandwidth concerns when we proposed that AoC reviews occur every 5 years — instead of the 3 year interval required in the AoC.
+Reply: This relates to the following proposed Bylaw provision for each of the 4 AoC reviews: “This periodic review shall be convened no less frequently than every five years, measured from the date the previous review was convened.”
+CCWG-Accountability took into account community bandwidth concerns when we proposed that AoC reviews occur every 5 years — instead of the 3 year interval required in the AoC.
 We phrased the proposal to give flexibility for reviews to occur sooner than 5 year intervals.
 But we felt strongly that reviews need an interval requirement in order to ensure the reviews are not deferred indefinitely.

-b) To accommodate differing needs of reviews, the Board recommends leaving the number of Review Team members to the selectors of a specific Review Team, as to prescribing a specific formula for composition.
-This could leave to the selectors the flexibility, for example, to include more members from a specific SO or AC that is more impacted by a specific review, without hardcoding numbers into the Bylaws that might need to be changed later.
+“b) To accommodate differing needs of reviews, the Board recommends leaving the number of Review Team members to the selectors of a specific Review Team, as to prescribing a specific formula for composition.
+This could leave to the selectors the flexibility, for example, to include more members from a specific SO or AC that is more impacted by a specific review, without hardcoding numbers into the Bylaws that might need to be changed later.”

 Reply: We are proposing a maximum of 21 members, based on community experience with previous reviews and data provided by staff on the number of members proposed by the community.
-We proposed 21 in order to accommodate each of the 7 AC/SOs having up to 3 members.
+We proposed 21 in order to accommodate each of the 7 ACs/SOs having up to 3 members.
 We anticipate that some ACs and SOs will not offer 3 names, and have given the AC/SO chairs flexibility to give those member slots to an AC/SO that had higher interest and offered more than 3 candidates (per a comment from GNSO CSG).